-RECENT REVISION HISTORYsearch Abstract:
+Research Abstract

 The curriculum framework in this document reflects these changes in the workplace and a number of other factors that impact technical programs.
-Federal and state legislation calls for articulation between high school and community college programs, integration of academic and vocational skills, and the development of sequential courses of study that provide students with the optimum educational path for achieving successful employment.
+Regulations require the integration of academic and vocational skills, and the development of sequential courses of study that provide students with the optimum educational path for achieving successful employment.

-RECENT REVISION HISTORY:
+Revision History

 2008-Research & Curriculum Unit, Mississippi State University